TeaElming/pronounciationBreakdown/README.md

 - Strong verbs, where emphasis is placed on the last vowel syllable, are not accounted for and would generate false results (e.g. ***'begå'***)

 ## Error handling
 There is currently no proper error handling implemented.
-There is currently a method available called catchTypeError(input) in the SwedishPhonicsChecker that is ready to be implemented.
+There is a method available called catchTypeError(input) in the SwedishPhonicsChecker that is ready to be implemented.
 However, due to the nature of this method, which throws a TypeError if an incorrect argument is entered but does not catch it, this is something which should be improved.